 A website is your digital business card (and then some) and, while this one isn’t fancy, it’s one that people are going to hold on to.
 Notice again, the use of the color red on the call-to-action buttons.

 Three keys to making a successful website are: demonstrating your company’s personality and ability, providing examples of your work, and delivering an excellent user experience.
-Huge Inc.’s website checks all three boxes with their bold design.
+This design agency website checks all three boxes with its bold design.

-Immediately, you’re met with full-page images from past projects and links to view more of their work.
+Immediately, you’re met with full-page images.
 As you scroll through the site, you get a glimpse into the company culture and an idea of their personality.
 The site design is clear, concise, and easy to use.

 Designli is a web and mobile development firm out of Greenville, South Carolina with a beautifully designed website.
 Their site has traditional navigation but is much more copy-heavy than many of the other sites in our roundup.
 This approach is effective for first-time customers and clients who may be confused by the process or who are unsure of the steps they need to take.